-The chest pain from pericarditis may feel like pain from a heart attack.
-If you have chest pain, you should call 9–1–1 right away, as you may be having a heart attack.
+A common symptom of pericarditis is chest pain, caused by the sac’s layers becoming inflamed and possibly rubbing against the heart.
+It may feel like pain from a heart attack.
+If you have chest pain, call 9–1–1 right away because you may be having a heart attack.

-Other possible causes include heart attack or heart surgery, other medical conditions, injuries, and certain medicines.
-In many cases, the cause is unknown.
+Pericarditis can be attributed to other factors, including viral, bacterial, fungal, and other infections.
+Other possible causes are heart attack or heart surgery, other medical conditions, injuries and medicines.

 Other Names for Pericarditis

-- Chronic effusive pericarditis and chronic constrictive pericarditis.
-These are forms of chronic pericarditis.
+- Chronic effusive pericarditis and chronic constrictive pericarditis (forms of chronic pericarditis)

-In many cases, the cause of pericarditis (both acute and chronic) is unknown.
-Viral infections are likely a common cause of pericarditis, although the virus may never be found.
+The cause of pericarditis is often unknown, though viral infections are a common cause.
 Pericarditis often occurs after a respiratory infection.
-Bacterial, fungal, and other infections also can cause pericarditis.
-Most cases of chronic, or recurring, pericarditis are thought to be the result of autoimmune disorders.
-Examples of such disorders include lupus, scleroderma, and rheumatoid arthritis.
-With autoimmune disorders, the body's immune system makes antibodies (proteins) that mistakenly attack the body's tissues or cells.
+Chronic, or recurring pericarditis is usually the result of autoimmune disorders such as lupus, scleroderma and rheumatoid arthritis, disorders in which the body's immune system makes antibodies that mistakenly attack the body's tissues or cells.

 Other possible causes of pericarditis are: